Application Process and Deadlines

 - Music, art, or athletic lessons and supplies

 - Distance learning courses

 - Travel opportunities

-Who decides what is included in a Young Scholar's ILP?
+Who decides what is included in a Cooke Young Scholar's ILP?

-The foundation educational adviser works closely with the scholar, their family, and others to understand the abilities, talents, dreams, and goals of each Cooke Young Scholar.
+The educational adviser works closely with the scholar, their family, and others to understand the abilities, talents, and goals of each Cooke Young Scholar.
 Educational advisers then develop individualized recommendations that can move the scholar toward those goals.
 Family input is carefully considered, and parent(s) or guardian(s) always have the right to decline any recommendation.
-The Young Scholars Program’s director and other staff work directly with the educational adviser to assure that a realistic, balanced plan is presented to the scholar and family.
+The Young Scholars Program Manager and other staff work directly with the educational adviser to assure that a realistic, balanced plan is presented to the scholar and family.